Due diligence requests for livestock property sales

 - information on orders or notices issued under the Livestock Act

 - information on reports of notifiable diseases of livestock under the Livestock Act.

 No other information is available without a subpoena or Freedom of Information request.

 You should note that Australia, including the Northern Territory, was declared free of bovine brucellosis in 1987 and free of bovine tuberculosis in 1997.

 How to make a request

-To request information, fill in the Due diligence request for pastoral property with livestock and send it to the veterinary officer at the Animal Biosecurity office in the same region as the property.
+To request information, fill in the Due diligence request for pastoral property with livestock and send it to the veterinary officer at the livestock biosecurity office in the same region as the property.

 You must pay a fee - either by cheque or credit card as outlined on the form - when you send in the request.

 You can also make a due diligence request for properties with plant material.

 Fill in the Due diligence request for property with plant material .